pymc-devs/pymc-resources/README.md

 [PyMC3](https://github.com/pymc-devs/pymc3/) is currently still under development.
 This repository is tested under PyMC3v3.1.rc2

 # To do:
+- Two models in Chapter 18 (18.3 and 18.4) still need some optimization.
+Currently the traces show poor mixing.
 - The model in Chapter 19 is incomplete.
-Currently it is unusable (1, takes forever to complie to sample in NUTS; 2, after very long compling it can sample using Metropoli but the catigorical node is not been sample properly)

 ---